François de Grossouvre: Relations with François Mitterrand

 Grossouvre became a friend of Mitterrand during a trip to China in 1959, and participated in the Convention des institutions républicaines (CIR), a party created by Mitterrand in 1964 and dissolved at the 1971 Épinay Congress of the Socialist Party (PS).
 He was part of the triumvirate which presided the Fédération de la Gauche Démocrate Socialiste (FGDS), a party directed by Mitterrand, who entrusted him, among other things, with the negotiations with the Communist Party (PCF).
 In 1974, Grossouvre became the godfather of Mazarine Pingeot, Mitterrand's daughter, whose existence was kept secret until the 1990s.

 Grossouvre participated in all of Mitterrand's campaigns, from the 1965 with the CIR, to the election of 1988 (and 1974 as well as 1981).
 He followed Mitterrand to the Élysée Palace in 1981 and was appointed in June chargé de mission (operations manager) and then conseiller du président (counsellor of the president) of Mitterrand, who entrusted him with security and other sensitive matters, particularly those related to Lebanon, Syria, Tunisia, Morocco, Gabon, the Gulf countries, Pakistan and the two Koreas.
 He travelled a lot, particularly to Arab countries, where he worked in the arms trade.
-His relations with Lebanes President Anine Gemayel and Syrian President Hafez el Assad enabled him to assist in the negotiations for French hostages in the mid-1980s.
+His relations with Lebanese President Amine Gemayel and Syrian President Hafez al-Assad enabled him to assist in the negotiations for French hostages in the mid-1980s.

 Grossouvre combined those functions with the presidency of the Comité des chasses présidentielles (Committee of Presidential Hunts), in charge of the hunting grounds of the presidency.
 He held that post until his death and used the grounds for informal meetings.